BiDAlab/TypeNet/README.md

 #### FILES NOMENCLATURE
 The nomenclature followed to name the .npy files  is: *Embedding_vectors_LOSS_SCENARIO.npy*

-+ LOSS: indicates the loss function employed to train the TypeNet model to calculate the embedding vectors.
++ LOSS: indicates the loss function employed to train the TypeNet model and calculate the embedding vectors.

-  + Softmax = softmax loss funtion.
+  + Softmax = softmax loss function (*categorical_crossentropy loss with softmax activation function*).

   + Contrastive = Contrastive loss function.

   + Triplet = triplet loss function.

-+ SCENARIO: indicates whether the embedding vectors are extracted from the desktop or mobile datasets.
++ SCENARIO: indicates whether the embedding vectors are extracted from the desktop or mobile dataset.

   + Mobile = mobile dataset.